Fulbright US Student Programs

 The University of Illinois Chicago is among a select group of Hispanic-Serving Institutions recognized as a Fulbright HSI Leader by the U.S. Department of State’s Bureau of Educational and Cultural Affairs for its commitment to the Fulbright Program, the U.S. government’s flagship international educational exchange program.

-In 2021, the program’s inaugural year, the Fulbright HSI Leader designation was conferred to UIC and 34 other institutions in honor of their noteworthy engagement with Fulbright exchange participants during the 2019-2021 academic years and promotion of Fulbright Program opportunities on campus.
-UIC was the only HSI Leader in the Midwest.
+In 2021, the program’s inaugural year, UIC and 34 other institutions were honored for their noteworthy engagement with Fulbright exchange participants during the 2019-2021 academic years and promotion of Fulbright Program opportunities on campus.
+With the 2024 cohort, UIC remains the only such HSI Leader in the Midwest.

 -